-As market leaders in façade projects, DENMAC have also led the way in providing recladding solutions to comply with the changing fire cladding compliance regulations.
+As market leaders in façade projects, DENMAC have led the way in providing recladding solutions to comply with the changing fire cladding compliance regulations.

 Remaining compliant with Australian safety standards and legislations has been essential to our business success.
 This success is backed by our team that is equipped and certified to deliver high quality results for both simple and more complex façade rectification projects, upgrades and maintenance.